carmapilo/hackthebay/IMPLEMENTATION.md

 - **`12 2`** = click hotspot (top-left of the star)
 - **`auto`** = fallback to normal cursor if SVG fails

+#### Using your own asset (PNG or SVG)

+- Place the file in `public/cursor.svg` (or `.png`), then: `cursor: url('/cursor.svg') 12 2, auto;`
+- Keep it ≤32px for crisp edges; ship a 2x PNG fallback if your SVG uses gradients/filters.
+- Adjust the hotspot (`12 2` above) so clicks feel accurate on both Windows and macOS.
+- Ensure the cursor shape doesn't hide button focus/hover states.

 ### Custom Star SVG

 \`\`\`svg